sparkle-project/sparkle-project.github.io/documentation/index.md

 * If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SUUpdater` instance and its action to `checkForUpdates:`.

 If you are using Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to use `SPUStandardUpdaterController` in the above steps instead.

-Sparkle can also be instantiated and [set up programmatically](/documentation/programmatic-setup).

 ### 3. Segue for security concerns